 - Assist in moving, establishing, and operating communication equipment for Search and Rescue operations.

-- Assist in communication needs for various Races, Relays, etc. for the Central Oregon Area which bring in substantial tourist dollars.
+- Assist in communication needs for various Races, Relays, etc. for the Central Oregon Area

 - Strengthen local communication manpower for flooding and fire events.